vvaidy/Qo-DL/README.md

 Chances are, Qobuz have to "activate" your app id & secret before you can use them.

 # Disclaimer
 I will not be responsible for how you use these tools.
+These tools do NOT contain code to bypass Qobuz's region restrictions for track downloading.
 These tools use the Qobuz API but are not certified by Qobuz.
 By using them you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf